Healthy Homes Assessment Te Awa

 Rental Property Home Assessments Te Awa

-Areas of rental properties that are impacted with Healthy Homes Standard.
+Areas of rental properties that are impacted with Health Homes Standard.
 Healthy Homes Standards in Te Awa include each:

 • Living Room